strepkov/demonstrator/paper/draft.md

 > Below the table you write for each requirement a paragraph comparing (R1) for all tools; write a parapgraph comparing (R2) -> just take a look how we did it in Section 4

 ## Architecture
+> say something general about the architecture, that we EmbeddedMontiArc is already developed as self-containing services based on JAR files, therefore
+> on the server-side services from the EmbeddedMontiArcStudio can be selected and integrated.
+> but the server must handle multiple users at the same time, and the server must do the messaging from the backend to the front-end
+> you can also say that the 3d simulator of EmbeddedMontiArc which can import open-street map data is written in Java, and if we would
+> simulate the execution on the server the server could not handle multiple users, therefore for this lap you create a new car simulator in typescript
+> so that the tutorial user has a fluent user-experience, ...

+> also add the feature that you have a master mode where the master can add obstacles also in the IDE via JSON

 To create the playground, the seven most important components are linked:
 1. IDE for MontiArc language, it helps to write components easier, reveals the errors and shows incoming and outgoing ports of the components.
 2. Web-server, it receives the requests for compiling the MontiArc models and sends back a finished controller,  packs and extracts models, controls the compilation process, providing an error handling for users.